 Ryan was born and raised in Leesburg, Virginia – a small town at the time when he was growing up – where his parents and family knew most people in town.
 Every person was a neighbor and a friend.
-After graduation from Virginia Tech, he returned to the Capitol region and attended The George Washington University Law School.
+After graduating from Virginia Tech, he returned to the Capitol region and attended The George Washington University Law School.
 After law school, he clerked in the D.C.
-Superior Court, and then joined the Public Defender’s Office in Alexandria.
+Superior Court and then joined the Public Defender’s Office in Alexandria.

 While with the Public Defender’s Office, he represented hundreds of clients through trial and participated in dozens of jury trials.
 During this time, Ryan spent nearly two years handling a juvenile delinquency docket, representing children accused of crimes, a distinct and particularly challenging area of criminal law.

-In the course of his career he’s represented thousands of clients charged with criminal offenses ranging from DUI to Homicide.
+In the course of his career, he’s represented thousands of clients charged with criminal offenses ranging from DUI to Homicide.
 He’s also served as counsel in many civil matters including Protective Orders, Custody and Visitation matters, contested and uncontested divorces, Guardian ad litem, and various other civil matters.
 Over this time, Ryan has been privileged enough to represent thousands of deserving human beings that required a competent, experienced, and innovative advocate to tell their story to achieve the best possible result.